idia640/presentations/week08/PITCHME.md

 Note:

-Having read Kahneman chapter 1-9 and distinctions between System 1 and Sysetm 2, you may be thinking that System 1 is the emotional system and System 2 is distinctly rational.
+Having read Kahneman chapter 1-9 and distinctions between System 1 and System 2, you may be thinking that System 1 is the emotional system and System 2 is distinctly rational.
 This is not quite right.
 System 1 is more a system that uses automated, intuitive, near effortless processes to decision-making, while System 2 requires controlled attention and conscious effort.
 Many of our neural pathways involve the limbic system and emotions have a particularly strong effect on memory.

 ---